weaveworks/weave/site/ipam.md

     ...host1 is rebooted...
     host1$ weave launch $HOST2 $HOST3

-### <a name="forcing-consensus"></a>Forcing Consensus
+### <a name="priming-a-peer"></a>Priming a Peer

-Under certain circumstances (for example when adding new nodes to an existing cluster) it is desirable to ensure that a node has successfully joined and is ready to allocate IP addresses.
+Under certain circumstances (for example when adding new peers to an existing network) it is desirable to ensure that a peer has successfully joined and is ready to allocate IP addresses.
 An administrative command is provided for this purpose:

     host1$ weave prime

-This operation will block until the node on which it is run has joined successfully.
+This operation will block until the peer on which it is run has joined successfully.

 ### <a name="range"></a>Choosing an Allocation Range